sudosoph/docs/content/how-to/installing-virtual-waiting-room.md

 {{< gist section-io-gists 23679bef63d4f455c23f599a23a362fa >}}

-`waiting-room.html` will contain the HTML to be displayed in case the number of concurrent users on the site are more than the threshold set by you.
+`waiting-room.html` will contain the HTML to be displayed in case the number of concurrent users on the site is more than the threshold set by you.
 Any CSS required to style the page should be included in this HTML file itself.
 Any images you wish to serve should be stored off domain (for e.g. in an S3 bucket) and then linked.

 {{< gist section-io-gists bd435ecb59e11183c6e689af629b1a63 >}}

 ## Step 3: Add GoSquared script provided by Section.

 We will provide a gosquared script to be inserted in all pages of the website except the waiting room page.
 This script has to be inserted in the `<head>` tag and is used for tracking the number of users on the site.
-Since the script is fired after the *onLoad* event it does not effect the performance of the website.
+Since the script is fired after the *onLoad* event it does not affect the performance of the website.

 ---